savetheclocktower/daubjs/README.md

 To summarize:

 * If you return a number X from the `index` callback, the rule will re-match against only the first X characters of the string before proceeding.
 The part of the string you didn't want will remain unparsed.
-* If you don't return anything from the callback, or return a negative number, the return value will be ignored, and Daub will take that to mean that the full match should be consumed after all.
-This allows you to, e.g., return the result of a `String#indexOf` call without guarding against `-1` first.
+* If you don't return anything from the callback, _or_ return a negative number, the return value will be ignored, and Daub will take that to mean that the full match should be consumed after all.
+(This allows you to, e.g., return the result of a `String#indexOf` call without guarding against `-1` first.)
-* The index you return _must_ result in a substring that will still get matched by the operative rule.
+* The index you return _must_ result in a substring _that will still get matched by the operative rule_.
 If the substring matches a different rule in the grammar, or no rule at all, an error will be thrown.

 ### Deferred loading of values in `captures`